 22 “And Moses stretched forth his hand toward heaven; and there was a thick darkness in all the land of Egypt three days:”

 23 “They saw not one another, neither rose any from his place for three days: but all the children of Israel had light in their dwellings.”

-5 “And all the firstborn in the land of Egypt shall die, from the first born of Pharaoh that sitteth upon his throne, even unto the firstborn of the maidservant that is behind the mill; and all the firstborn of beasts.”
+29 “And it came to pass, that at midnight the LORD smote all the firstborn in the land of Egypt, from the firstborn of Pharaoh that sat on his throne unto the firstborn of the captive that was in the dungeon; and all the firstborn of cattle.”